 R package provides a complete, comprehensive set of tools that can meet the data analysis needs.
 The course is designed to familiarize students with the skills necessary to produce simple reports and data sets as well as providing an understanding of how R analyses and views data.
 The students will also work on R which is a language and environment for statistical computing and graphics. provides a wide variety of statistical (linear and nonlinear modelling, classical statistical tests, time-series analysis, classification, clustering, ...) and graphical techniques, and is highly extensible

 Module I: R

-Introduction and preliminaries of R, Simple manipulations; numbers and vectors, Objects, their modes and attributes, Ordered and unordered factors,
+Introduction and preliminaries of R, R-packages, Basic Syntax, Data Type, Variables, Operators, numbers and vectors

+Objects, their modes and attributes, Ordered and unordered factors, Arrays and matrices, Lists and data frames,